+Harm to Green Belt resulting from release

-Scenario Comments Rating Release of the whole parcel.
-The construction of the eastern and northern Low sections of the new quadrangle at St Catherine's College has rendered the existing Green Belt boundary meaningless as a distinction between urban development and open land.
+Scenario Comments Rating

+Release of the whole parcel.
+The construction of the eastern and northern sections of the new quadrangle at St Catherine's College has rendered the existing Green Belt boundary meaningless as a distinction between urban development and open land.
 Release of the parcel would result in a boundary that clearly distinguishes between the college and the adjacent riverside meadow.
-There would be no adverse impact on the contribution of adjacent land to Green Belt purposes.
+There would be no adverse impact on the contribution of adjacent land to Green Low